2023-2024 Undergraduate & Graduate Catalog

-For additional information about opportunities, please refer to the College of Community and Public Service section in this catalog.
+For additional information about opportunities, please refer to the College of Education and Community Innovation Community and Public Service section in this catalog.

-The School of Criminal Justice offers a Bachelor of Science or Bachelor of Arts and a master's degree in criminal justice.
+The School of Criminology, Criminal Justice, and Legal Studies Criminal Justice offers a Bachelor of Science or Bachelor of Arts and a master's degree in criminal justice.
 Students take a variety of required and elective courses to educate themselves as critical thinkers and to gain a comprehensive knowledge of the field.
-The school also offers an undergraduate major in legal studies for students seeking to become paralegals.
+The school also offers an undergraduate major in legal studies for students seeking to become paralegals or aspiring to attend law school.
 For information about the paralegal program, consult the legal studies section in the Grand Valley State University Undergraduate and Graduate Catalog.
 Summer course offerings will be determined on an annual basis.
 Please check the schedule of courses.

-The School of Criminal Justice educates students to become knowledgeable, competent, and ethical leaders in the criminal justice and legal professions.
+The School of Criminology, Criminal Justice, and Legal Studies Criminal Justice educates students to become knowledgeable, competent, and ethical leaders in the criminal justice and legal professions.

 To promote the growth of students through teaching, mentoring, creative scholarship, and community engagement.